COVID-19 & Clery Act Compliance

 SCPD Crime Statistics and UCR Reporting

 Crime Statistics for the City of Santa Clara

 Part I Crimes occur with sufficient frequency to provide an adequate basis for comparison.
 These totals are submitted monthly to the State of California Department of Justice where they are recorded and then forwarded to the Federal Bureau of Investigations for their annual Uniform Crime Report (UCR).

-View Santa Clara Police Department's Crime Statistics here
+Santa Clara Police Department's Crime Statistics are available for viewing.

 What is Uniform Crime Reporting?

 Uniform Crime Reporting (UCR) is a statewide law enforcement program designed to provide a nationwide view of crime based on the submission of statistics by law enforcement agencies throughout the country.
 Each agency is required to report monthly crime statistics to the California Department of Justice, which will in turn be forwarded to the FBI.
 The FBI then uses this information to publish their annual Uniform Crime Report.